 It goes without saying that you are surely still the same person, even after a mastectomy.
 Still, it is understandable that restoring an important part of your physical identity can repair some of the trauma of a breast cancer diagnosis and mastectomy experience.

-While breast reconstruction surgery is not necessarily for everyone, if you have been considering this procedure, you’ll be hard-pressed to find a better breast reconstruction surgeon than Dr. Mohan in the Dallas Fort Worth metroplex area.
+While surgery is not necessarily for everyone, if you have been considering this procedure, you’ll be hard-pressed to find a better surgeon than Dr. Mohan in the Dallas Fort Worth metroplex area.

-The main two techniques used for breast reconstruction surgery include “flap” reconstruction and implant reconstruction.
+The main two types of breast reconstruction surgery include “flap” reconstruction and breast reconstruction implants.

 “Flap” reconstruction utilizes tissue from elsewhere on the patient’s body — usually from the thigh, back, or belly.
 In some cases, implants are used alongside this technique.

 Implant reconstruction simply involves the insertion of a traditional breast implant into the breast tissue — one made of either silicone or saline.

 Remember that every breast reconstruction after breast cancer surgery is unique.
 Some women want to return their breasts to exactly the state they were in prior to their mastectomy while others are taking the opportunity to make some enhancements.
 A simultaneous breast lift is possible, for example.

 Lastly, some women are only having one breast reconstructed and simply want to even things out.

 Some bruising, swelling, and pain and discomfort are common after surgery.
 Closely follow the care instructions given to you by Dr. Mohan to ensure optimal results.

 Remember that most often, surgery recovery is shorter when flaps are not used.
 That’s because if you have flap reconstruction, the location from which the flap of tissue was taken will need to heal as well.